 On the other hand, and equally as present in society, is the scenario of sedentary lifestyle and overindulgence combined with stress, says Leishman.
 “Ancient Chinese medics called it internal binding or stagnation of energy and waste matter.
 In this case, purging the intestines, promoting sweat, and reducing food intake may improve wellbeing.”

 While everyone wants to feel well, to have more energy, and to be more productive, Leishman believes there’s far too much information out there about health and that this in itself can lead to reduced vitality.

 “For example, many people are so confused about what to eat, they cut out everything and develop a neurosis over food.
 Do they feel good?
 No. The way to good health and energy isn’t meant to be difficult.”

 Without professional diagnosis or knowledge, Intuition is the key, he says.
 “Be aware of how you feel and let it guide your choices to maintain balance which is essential to energy and good health.”

 If you want more energy, I can help you.
-Contact me for wellness coaching to dial down stress, fatigue and burnout.
+Contact me for wellness wellness consulting to dial down stress, fatigue and burnout.